Dejima: Organization

 Every ship that arrived in Dejima was inspected.
 Its sails were held by the Japanese until they released the ship to leave.
 They confiscated religious books and weapons.
 Christian churches were banned on the island and the Dutch were not allowed to hold any religious services.

 Despite the financial burden of maintaining the isolated outpost on Dejima, the trade with Japan was very profitable for the Dutch, initially yielding profits of 50% or more.
 Trade declined in the 18th century, as only two ships per year were allowed to dock at Dejima.
 After the bankruptcy of the East-India Company in 1795, the Dutch government took over the exchange with Japan.
 Times were especially hard when the Netherlands, then called the Batavian Republic, was under French Napoleonic rule.
 All ties with the homeland were severed at Dejima, and for a while, it was the only place in the world where the Dutch flag was flown.

-The chief VOC trading post office in Japan was called the Opperhoofd by the Dutch, or Kapitan (from Portuguese capitão) by the Japanese.
+The chief VOC trading post officer in Japan was called the Opperhoofd by the Dutch, or Kapitan (from Portuguese capitão) by the Japanese.
 This descriptive title did not change when the VOC went bankrupt and trade with Japan was continued by the Dutch Indies government at Batavia.
-According to the Sakoku rules of the Tokugawa shogunate, the VOC had to transfer and replace the opperhoofd every year with a new one.
+According to the sakoku rules of the Tokugawa shogunate, the VOC had to transfer and replace the opperhoofd every year with a new one.
 And each opperhoofd was expected to travel to Edo to offer tribute to the shogun.

 Trade

 Originally, the Dutch mainly traded in silk, cotton, and materia medica from China and India.
 Sugar became more important later.
 Deer pelts and shark skin were transported to Japan from Formosa, as well as books, scientific instruments and many other rarities from Europe.
-In return, the Dutch traders bought Japanese copper, silver, camphor, porcelain, lacquer ware, and rice.
+In return, the Dutch traders bought Japanese copper, silver, camphor, porcelain, lacquerware, and rice.

 To this was added the personal trade of VOC employees on Dejima, which was an important source of income for them and their Japanese counterparts.
 They sold more than 10,000 foreign books on various scientific subjects to the Japanese from the end of the 18th to the early 19th century.
 These became the basis of knowledge and a factor in the Rangaku movement, or Dutch studies.